 Outpatient Programs (OP)

 One option young adults have is a standard outpatient program.
-These are less-restrictive programs that require a few hours of treatment per week.
-Attendees can stay in their own homes or dorms while they work through the program and minimize any disruption to their daily lives.
-Because there’s no need to pay for room and board as an outpatient, these programs are often more affordable.
+These less restrictive programs require a few hours of treatment per week.
+Attendees can stay in their homes or dorms while working through the program and minimize any disruption to their daily lives.
+These programs are often more affordable because there’s no need to pay for room and board as an outpatient.

-The focus of outpatient treatment centers is to provide education on substance use disorder and empower individuals with healthy ways of coping.
-There’s also a focus on group and individual counseling to build a support system of people who have been through similar struggles, creating an opportunity to share wisdom and make friends.
+Outpatient treatment centers focus on providing education on substance use disorder and empowering individuals with healthy ways of coping.
+They also focus on group and individual counseling to build a support system for people who have been through similar struggles, creating an opportunity to share wisdom and make friends.
 These programs can last anywhere from three months to a year.

 Intensive Outpatient Programs (IOP)